pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

       ...
   }
   ```
+- [Elements] Deprecated setting the parent id to 1 (root node), when an element with a non-existing parent id gets created.

 ## 10.4.2
 - When maintenance mode is active, all commands are prevented from starting (not just commands inheriting from `AbstractCommand`).